 Valentine's Day.
 This holiday brings on so many mixed feelings from people: some love it, some refer to it as single-awareness day, some claim its just corporations wanting you to spend money on cards and chocolate and flowers, and some just don't care.

+Well regardless of personal opinions, Japan has a kind of unique way of carrying out this holiday and I thought I might as well report on it.
 For starters, in Japan on this day, it's only the women who give presents and chocolate to the guys.
 And there's a lot rules and specifications surrounding it.

 For example, there are 3 different kinds of chocolate you can give: Giri Choco, Honmei Choco, and Tomo choco.